Home > Fiction, Novel > The fog gets in your hair

 David Martin’s mom abandoned him, and his father is the kind of asshole who sees David reading a copy of Great Expectations and goes fist-crazy on him.
 After his father dies a mafia-style death in the streets of Barcelona, David is given the opportunity to write a serialized set of short stories for the newspaper.
 He develops a following, and later a book deal for similar-genre novels under an assumed name.

 David moves into this fantastic old house that he has admired his whole life.
-It’s a gloomy place, filled with dust and and a tower overlooking the dregs of the city; secret passageways and the wardrobes of the long-abandoned house’s former occupants.
+It’s a gloomy place, filled with dust and and a tower overlooking the dregs of the city;? secret passageways and the wardrobes of the long-abandoned house’s former occupants.

 David writes until his fingers bleed and his grooming habits become less habitual.
 His words belong to two stingy publishers straight out of a Neil Gaiman novel, and David becomes fatally ill.
 Then he meets exactly the kind of man who always walks into this sort of story: A mysterious and wealthy guy, an all-knowing chess master.